Skip to main content

 Key Facts

-2. India produces 18‑20 million tonnes of iron‑ore tailings annually from beneficiation plants in Odisha, Chhattisgarh and Karnataka.
+2. India generates 18–20 million tonnes of iron‑ore tailings annually from beneficiation plants in Odisha, Chhattisgarh and Karnataka.

-4. Chief guests: Dr. N. Kalaiselvi (DG, CSIR & Secretary, DSIR) and Dr. Arvind Bodhankar (Chief Sustainability Officer, AMNS).
+4. Senior scientists Dr. N. Kalaiselvi (DG, CSIR & Secretary, DSIR) and Dr. Arvind Bodhankar (Chief Sustainability Officer, AMNS) were chief guests at the signing.

-5. CSIR‑CRRI’s existing green‑road technologies include bio‑bitumen from agri‑waste, steel‑slag road technology and waste‑plastic modular geocells.
+5. CSIR‑CRRI’s existing green‑road innovations include bio‑bitumen from agri‑waste, steel‑slag road technology and waste‑plastic modular geocells.

-7. The initiative aligns with the National Green Highways Mission, Swachh Bharat Abhiyan and UN SDG 11 & 12.
+6. The initiative aligns with the National Green Highways Mission, Swachh Bharat Abhiyan and India’s UN SDG commitments on sustainable cities and responsible consumption.

 Background & Context

-India’s rapid infrastructure expansion strains natural aggregate resources and creates massive mining waste.
-Converting iron‑ore tailings into road material exemplifies a circular‑economy model, linking sustainable development, resource efficiency and climate‑friendly construction—core themes of GS‑3 (Economy & Environment, Infrastructure, Science & Technology).
+India’s rapid infrastructure expansion strains natural aggregates and creates massive mine‑waste dams.
+Converting iron‑ore tailings into pavement material embodies a waste‑to‑wealth model, linking circular‑economy principles with sustainable road building, a key focus in GS‑3 (Economy & Environment, Infrastructure, Science & Technology).

 UPSC Syllabus Connections